WeblateOrg/weblate/docs/contributing.rst

 Coding standard
 ---------------

-The code should follow PEP-8 coding guidelines.
-It is recommended to format new code using :program:`black` code formatter (though existing code is yet formatted).
+The code should follow PEP-8 coding guidelines and should be formatted using :program:`black` code formatter (existing code code might need ``-S`` parameter).

 To check the code quality, you can use :program:`flake8`, the recommended plugins are listed in :file:`requirements-test.txt`.